LLNL/sundials/doc/arkode/guide/source/Organization.rst

 All state information used by ARKODE to solve a given problem is saved in a single opaque memory structure, and a pointer to that structure is returned to the user.
-For C, C++ and Fortran2003 applications there is no global data in the ARKODE package, and so in this respect it is reentrant.
+For C, C++ and Fortran 2003 applications there is no global data in the ARKODE package, and so in this respect it is reentrant.
 State information specific to the linear solver interface is saved in a separate data structure, a